How to Secure Kubernetes Clusters with Kyverno Policies

 TL;DR: Securing your Clusters is very important.
 Kyverno policies can help in securing it.
 Kyverno can be integrated with Devtron to make your infrastructure secure.

-3. The traditional approach to applying Kyverno Policies
+3. The traditional CLI approach to applying Kyverno policies works but is error-prone and lacks visibility.

 What are Kyverno Policies?